Presentation types

 Talk

-Talks are presentations that should not exceed 12 minutes.
+Talks are presentations that should not exceed 10 minutes.
 Unfortunately, there are limited possibilities for talks, therefore some abstracts submitted as talks may be converted to a poster presentation.
-The first rule is to have fun during the talk, while the other ones are:
+The main rules for the oral presentations are:

-The European Student Conference on Behavior and Cognition is a conference with a wide spectrum of topics.
-It is thus fundamental that everyone understands and has the opportunity to appreciate your talk.
+The European Student Conference on Behaviour and Cognition is a conference with a wide spectrum of topics.
+Thus, it is fundamental that everyone understands and has the opportunity to appreciate your talk.

 Tip: A general rule of thumb is to plan one minute per slide.
-For a 12-minute long talk 12 slides would be ideal.
+For a 10-minute long talk 10 slides would be ideal.

 Please, upload your presentation as soon as you can and, generally, in the break before the oral session.